20 June, 2019

 Where a lack of partner is the obstacle to conception, some women are family planning solo, using donor sperm that is either anonymous, or from a willing known male friend or acquaintance.
 This is usually facilitated through fertility clinics.

-According to sites like Sher Fertility Solutions, assisted reproduction techniques, such as IVF, have continued to improve over the decades, but cannot compensate for age related decline in egg quality.
-In some cases egg freezing , ideally conducted up to, but no later than one’s mid 30s, may be a suitable option to extend a women’s fertility.
+Assisted reproduction techniques, such as IVF, have continued to improve over the decades, but cannot compensate for age related decline in egg quality.
+In some cases egg freezing , ideally conducted up to, but no later than one’s mid 30s, may be a suitable option to extend a women’s fertility, however it does come at a significant cost.

 Whilst there are many ways to assist a couple to achieve a pregnancy, the most important message of all is that there is no time like the present.
 Taking the plunge earlier rather than later, is the very best way to ensure success.
 And if there appears to be any delay in falling pregnant, seek help early from your GP.